Do Any Hair Loss Theories Hold Water?

 When it comes to explaining why men and women lose their hair, no theory has all the answers.

-Some researchers say that DHT causes hair loss.
-That’s sort of right.
-But unfortunately, even the DHT theory cannot explain…
+Some researchers say that DHT causes pattern hair loss.
+That’s true.
+But unfortunately, even the DHT theory cannot fully explain:

 - …why men start thinning at the hairline and vertex

 - …why women start thinning evenly across the scalp

 - …why men usually don’t lose hair at the scalp sides